rfo909/CFT/README.md

 It in turn calls function "run()" inside Lib script, which eventually ends up doing a call to Dir.runProcess() which actually runs the external program.
-The details don't matter so much as the concept of creating a hierarchy of functions with none (or very few) side effects, providing high level reliability, such as the HostOk function.
+The details don't matter so much as the concept of creating a hierarchy of functions with no (or very few) side effects, providing high level reliability, such as the HostOk function.

 ## Interactive help